Cocker Spaniel

 would always use it on our puppies before the new owners

-came to visit, and they often commented on how good the puppy smelled.
-If you have several Cockers and you give lots of baths, you might want to buy the one gallon size. |
+If you have several Cockers and you give lots of baths, you might want to look around and see if you can find the one gallon size anywhere. |

 Questions?
 Comments?